Do you remember that nursery rhyme about uncooperative Mary? It goes like this:

 Mary, Mary quite contrary, how does your garden grow?
 With silver bells and cockle shells and pretty maids all in a row.

-I don’t know what a cockle shell is and right now my garden is in need of a fall cleanup, but my pantry is also looking a little bleak.
+I don’t know what a cockle shell is and right now my garden is in need of a cleanup, but my pantry is also looking a little bleak.
 Let’s not be contrary and really get things cooking, shall we?
-As we get ready for the holidays, we need to get down to brass tacks and start cleaning house… and the pantry for that matter!
+As we get ready for this next season, we need to get down to brass tacks and start cleaning house… and the pantry for that matter!